adisarip/DS/code/assignment_3/README.md

 > ```

-## Execution Run
+## Execution Runs
 >- Instantiate **_./bin/server_** from one terminal
 >- Instantiate **_./bin/client_** from another terminal.
 Multiple client instantiations would require multiple terminals.
->- Follow the menu in the client terminals to create the undirected graph and compute the MST weight.
+>- Client can be instantiated in **3** ways ...
+> 1 **./bin/client**
+> 2 **./bin/client <input_file\>**
+> 3 **./bin/client <input_file\> <output_file\>**
+>- In case-1 all the operations will be performed from command line.
+Follow the menu options for the operations to be performed on graphs.
+The output from will be displayed on stdout.
+>- In case-2 all the commands from the input_file will be processed and again wait for user to give additional commands.
+Follow the menu options for additional operations.
+The output from will be displayed on stdout.
+>- In case-3 all the commands from the input_file will be processed and again wait for user to give additional commands.
+Follow the menu options for additional operations.
+The output from client will be redirected to output_file.
 >- The log traces are categorized as below:
 >```
 > [INFO]  -> Informational traces
 > [RPCQ]  -> RPC Request traces